chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 The custom plot function can visually display the ratios between climate changes and historical standard deviation.
-The color indicates the degree of climate change in terms of historical variability.
+The color indicates the degree of climate change in the unit of historical variability.

 ``` r
 plot_fun(r=cmip6_2041_2060_exsd %>% subset(1:4),